-I do have a soft spot for this kind of one-pot rice dishes and tomato based rice dishes are my favorite.
-Delicious rice with tomato and vegetables or Romanian vegetable pilaf or Cheesy Rice with Turmeric.
+I do have a soft spot for this kind of one-pot rice dishes and tomato-based rice dishes are my favorite.
+Try this rice with tomato and vegetables or the Romanian vegetable pilaf or Cheesy Corn Rice (with Turmeric).

 The Nigerian jollof rice on the other side is hot and besides thyme (which I seem to add by default to most rice dishes), is also spiced with curry powder as well.
 So, two similar looking dishes, but two different flavors.
 Both good, mind you, I could not say which one I like best…

 Jollof rice is a dish popular not only in Nigeria but in several other West-African countries, such as Senegal or Gambia, Ghana or Sierra Leone.
 The main idea of the dish is the same in all of these countries but, of course, every country has its own version of it.